 4: Wireless Router Problems : Reposition the Router

-If you’re getting poor Wi-Fi signal, try repositioning the router in a different elevated area in your room.
+If the Wi-Fi signal is weak, try re-positioning the router on a elevated area in your room.
 Make sure nothing is blocking the wireless signal.
-Router should not placed near large metal objects or devices that interferer’s, like microwaves and some types of cordless phones.
+Router should never be placed near large metal objects or devices that interferes, like microwaves,cordless phones, blue-tooth speakers.

 5: Wireless Router Problems: Change the Wireless Channel

-If there are too many wireless routers nearby, there’s a good chance you may be facing interference from other wireless routers.
-Which are sending signals on the same wireless frequency.
-Try changing your router’s operating wireless channel to reduce this interference, improving your wireless signal.
+There’s a good chance you may be facing interference from other wireless routers.
+Try changing your router’s operating wireless channel to reduce this interference, this will definitely improve your wireless signal.

-If you have an Android smartphone or a tablet, the Wi-Fi Analyzer app can help you Shows the Wi-Fi channels around you.
-Helps you to find a less crowded channel for your wireless router.
+If you have an Android smartphone or a tablet, the Wi-Fi Analyzer app can help you Show the Wi-Fi channels around you.
+Choose the less crowded channel for your wireless router.

 6: Wireless Router Problems :Reset Your Router to Factory Default Settings

 If there seems to be a serious problem with your routers configuration.
-Resetting your router to factory default, will bring your router to factory settings when you bought.
+As a last resort resetting your router to factory default, will bring your router to factory settings when you bought.
 Although this shouldn’t be necessary in most cases, but it’s worth a try.
 Read our detail article on how to reset a router to factory default settings.

 Ben Jamir is the Founder and Author of Tipsnfreeware.
 He is a part time Blogger, sharing his experience and giving a Helping hand to Home users.
 You will find here the best Windows Tips,Tricks and quality Freeware.